 She, however, narrated how her maize yield has reduced from 20 bags to less than 10 bags within the last five years.

-“The change of weather is making us record poor farm yield, before now, I harvest over 20 bags of maize yearly, but since this weather change that led to a shortage in rainfall, I hardly harvest 10 bags a year”.
+“The change of weather is making us record poor farm yield, before now, I harvested over 20 bags of maize yearly, but since this weather change led to a shortage in rainfall, I hardly harvest 10 bags a year” Dauda Said.

 Ikpi, however, said that farmers who embraced irrigation are the ones who are not badly hit by the change of weather.
 But, pointed out that irrigation is very expensive and many farmers cannot afford it without support.